Palestinians: Dance

 The Dabke, a Levantine Arab folk dance style whose local Palestinian versions were appropriated by Palestinian nationalism after 1967, has, according to one scholar, possible roots that may go back to ancient Canaanite fertility rites.
 It is marked by synchronized jumping, stamping, and movement, similar to tap dancing.
 One version is performed by men, another by women.

 Sport

-Although sport facilities did exist before the 1948 Palestinian exodus, many such facilities and institutions were subsequently shut down.
+Although sport facilities did exist before the 1948 Palestinian expulsion and flight, many such facilities and institutions were subsequently shut down.
 Today there remains sport centers such as in Gaza and Ramallah, but the difficulty of mobility and travel restrictions means most Palestinian are not able to compete internationally to their full potential.
 However, Palestinian sport authorities have indicated that Palestinians in the diaspora will be eligible to compete for Palestine once the diplomatic and security situation improves.